 - Struggle in driving as you have to keep the focus on both road and directions.
 Reading signboard and symbols just add to the burden.

 - Struggle in activities, such as tying a shoe or a necktie.

 - Having trouble in reading and understanding maps and GPS.

 - Feeling embarrassed on asking which is left and right as an adult.

 - Having anxiety when asked to follow a set of directions.

 How to manage directional difficulties in dyslexia?

 First of all, there is no formal medical treatment for dyslexia and its symptoms.
-Early you get to know about it, better you will get the control over it.
+The early you get to know about it, the better you will get control over it.
 Coming down to directional difficulties, there are some strategies you could implement.